Svancara/FinDogAI/docs/prd.md

 **FR22:** The system shall support multi-job context and inline job targeting.
 Any voice or manual command may specify an inline job override (e.g., "for job 123") to apply that single operation to the specified job without changing the Active Job.
 If no override is specified, the Active Job is used by default.
 If there is no Active Job and none is specified inline, the user is prompted to specify a job or set an Active Job.
 The Active Job changes only via the "Set Active Job" flow.

-**FR23:** The system shall provide GDPR-compliant data export functionality, allowing users to download all their tenant data (jobs, costs, advances, team members, vehicles, machines, audit logs) in JSON format via Cloud Function with email delivery.
+**FR23:** The system shall provide GDPR-compliant data export functionality, allowing owners to download all their tenant data (jobs, costs, advances, team members, vehicles, machines) in JSON format via a Cloud Function that generates a short-lived signed URL for authenticated download (no direct email attachments).
+Audit logs are excluded from export.
+Server-side privilege check: owner required.